hello-robot/stretch_firmware/tutorial/docs/i2c_sensor.md

 ### Test the Calculator

 Now, test the setup using the provided tool, [stretch_wacc_calc_jog.py](../python/stretch_wacc_calc_jog.py).
-As shown below, The Arduino Uno performs the calculation of 12*13 and the result is report back to Stretch Body.
+As shown below, The Metro performs the calculation of 12*13 and the result is report back to Stretch Body.

 ```bash
 hello-robot@stretch-re1-100x:~$ cd repos/stretch_firmware/tutorial/python/